-Official figures show that 41% of universal credit claimants have jobs, while JRF calculates that
+Official figures show that 41% of universal credit claimants have jobs, while JRF calculates that of families living in poverty include at least one working adult.

 Since April 2017 larger families in low-paid employment no longer receive means-tested support for each child above the second in their child tax credit/universal credit: a loss of £56.44 per week (2022/23) for each child to add to other, recent real-terms cuts in benefits.